This article may contain affiliate links, and we may be compensated for qualifying purchases made after clicking on them.

 - Only lasts 60 hours on a charge

 Garmin’s Sport PRO Training Collar is a collar/remote combo designed for portability.
-It does not have the function of previous collars that allow for specific GPS fencing options to be set, but it does allow you to control their dog remotely using their choice of vibration, stimulation, and tone in both continuous or momentary options.
+It does not have the function of previous collars that allow for specific GPS fencing options to be set, but this GPS tracker does allow you to control your dog remotely using their choice of vibration, stimulation, and tone in both continuous or momentary options.
 There are 10 stimulation levels to choose from to allow you to choose the strength just right for your dog.

 One feature that sets this collar out from the competition is the built-in Bark Limiter that helps remind your dog to keep barking to a minimum.
 The remote also floats, so don’t worry about losing it in a body of water as it was designed to be durable.
 Every collar comes with a built-in beacon light as well to let you visually track your buddy even in the dark or early morning.